-If you need to change the password, click Edit Password [at the top of the page] to go to the User Password page.
+If you need to change the password, click Edit Password (at the top of the page) to go to the User Password page.

-3. Click OK to save user setting changes.
+3. Click OK.

+Field Description

-Field Description Name This is the name of the currently logged-in user whose settings can be edited.
-Full Name This is the full real-world name of the user.
-For example, Mary Jane Smith.
-EMail This is the email address assigned to the user.
-Groups These are the groups where the user is a member.
+Name Name of the currently logged-in user whose settings can be edited

+Full Name Full real-world name of the user.
+For example, Mary Jane Smith

+EMail Email address assigned to the user

+Groups Groups where the user is a member